 We did not have papers from the same students from BI 105 and the course that included a research project to make comparisons and analyze changes.
 We will be able to do that starting in the Fall of 2008.
 Papers from senior seminar were not evaluated according to the same rubric in Fall of 2006 and Spring of 2007, as faculty were not satisfied with the rubric.
-We are working on a new rubric, and will have it developed for use in fall of 2007.
+We modified the rubric, and used it in fall of 2007.
 That rubric will be used to evaluate three papers from each student from BI 155, an upper level course with a required student project, and the senior seminar paper, once the student completes senior seminar.
+The full assessment, including improvement in individual writing proficiencies, will be assessable beginning in fall 2008.